grandeurdev/arduino-sdk/README.md

 void loop() {
   // Reading pin value.
   int voltage = analogRead(A0);
-  // This sets the summary on every loop and calls setSummaryCallback() function when its
+  // This requests to set the "voltage" variable on every loop and calls setVoltageCallback() function when the
-  // response from the cloud is received. myDevice.data().set("voltage", voltage, setVoltageCallback);
+  // variable is actually updated on Grandeur. myDevice.data().set("voltage", voltage, setVoltageCallback);

-  myProject.loop(true);
+  if(WiFiIsConnected) myProject.loop();
 }

 // **RESULT**
-// Setting the summary and prints the updated values of the summary
+// Sets the voltage variable and prints its updated value
-// variables (voltage and current in our case) on every loop.
+// after it's updated on Grandeur, on every loop.
 ```

+If you do not need to do anything after the successful update of a data variable, you can use the `callback`-less `set` function overload.

 ### on

 > on (path: _String_, callback : _Callback_) : returns _void_
+> on (callback : _Callback_) : returns _void_

 This method schedules a function to be called when a device variable changes on Grandeur.

+A variable can be changed by a paired user from an app, dashboard, or any SDKs.
+All three of these updates would trigger the on-callback, or you can call it the device's data update handler.
+But updating a device's data variable from the device itself won't trigger its own update handler.

 > ***A Tidbit***: *Update is a special type of event* and the function that handles it is called an **update handler**.